lovodkin93/ucca/EVALUATION.md

 If there is a need in doing the evaluation based on specific labels, a useful flag is `--constructions=categories` , which shows evaluation results per edge label (category).
 6. units: whether to evaluate common units
 7. fscore: whether to compute precision, recall and f1 score
 8. errors: whether to print the mistakes (prints something similar to a confusion matrix).
-It is worth mentioning the `--as-table` option in the `evaluate_standard` script (https://github.com/lovodkin93/ucca/blob/master/scripts/evaluate_standard.py), that prints the confusion matrix as a table.
+It is worth mentioning the `--as-table` option in the [evaluate_standard](https://github.com/lovodkin93/ucca/blob/master/scripts/evaluate_standard.py) script, that prints the confusion matrix as a table.
 9. normalize: flatten centers and move common functions to root before evaluation - modifies passages.
 There's an option to normalize the passages jointly.
 In order to normalize them seperately, it should be done before calling `evaluate`.
 10. eval_type: specific evaluation type(s) to limit to.
 One can choose one of the following evaluation types:
     - labeled - in the process of evaluation, both the labels of the edges and their yields are compared.